-- 3. Resources are available to help students and faculty better understand the definitions of harassment and to obtain training in how to maintain an inclusive, harassment-free environment:
+- 3. Resources are available to help students, postdocs, staff and faculty better understand the definitions of harassment and to obtain training in how to maintain an inclusive, harassment-free environment.

 - University policy on sexual harassment

 - EOAA Workshop and Training Schedule

 - Equity and Diversity Certificate Program

-- While the DGS serves as a confidential advocate for students on harassment complaints and can be a first point of contact, resources are also available for students or faculty who feel they need to report an incident or inappropriate experience to someone outside of the program:
+- 4. While the DGS (for graduate students), CBS Associate Dean for Graduate Studies (for graduate students and postdocs), CBS Associate Dean for Faculty (for faculty) and CBS HR (for staff) can serve as a reporting resource and a first point of contact, resources are also available for students, postdocs, staff or faculty who feel they need to report an incident or inappropriate experience to someone outside of the department, College, or graduate program.

-- Anonymous reporting service, Ethics Point (a service independent of UMN, can be used to anonymously report "any situation or University conduct you believe violates an applicable law, regulation, government contract or grant requirement, or University policy.")
+- Anonymous reporting service, Ureport (administered by a service independent of UMN, can be used to anonymously report "any situation or University conduct you believe violates an applicable law, regulation, government contract or grant requirement, or University policy.")

 - Student Conflict Resolution Center

+- Office of Conflict Resolution

 - EOAA Reporting Resources

+- The Aurora Center (a confidential support resource)

-We appreciate the commitment of our faculty and students to creating a safe and constructive environment in the program.
-Our collective experience in class, in the laboratory, and at program events is important to our graduate program, and a comfortable climate is a big part of its success.
-We also have an obligation under University policy to provide the best possible experiences and opportunities for our students, and our students have a responsibility to bring constructive, collaborative behavior to our program.
+We appreciate the commitment of our faculty, postdocs, staff and students to creating a safe and constructive environment.
+Our collective experience in class, in the laboratory and field, and at scientific/social events is important, and a comfortable climate is a big part of our College's success.
+We also have an obligation under University policy to provide the best possible experiences and opportunities for our students, postdocs, staff and faculty, while CBS community members each individually have a responsibility to bring constructive, collaborative behavior to our College.
 By working together as a respectful community, we can ensure that everyone finds the experience valuable, enriching, and positive.